 You must respond to the SOR or LOI within a certain time frame.
 In most cases, you have fifteen calendar days from the point of the decision to request a hearing with an Administrative Judge.
 Failure to respond in a timely manner can cause you to forfeit your rights to the security clearance appeals process.

-This means that the moment you receive your SOR or LOI, you should call Security Clearance Law Group.
-Our attorneys will act quickly to request an appeal hearing and defend against your suspension, revocation, or security clearance denial.
+This means that the moment you receive your SOR or LOI, you should call us.
+Our attorneys will act quickly to request an appeal hearing and defend against your suspension, revocation, or denial.

 Have You Been Denied Security Clearance?